isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Tours**

-Tour operators and tourist guides are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/TourAdvisory2.pdf" target="_blank">document</a> [last updated 26 Aug 20].
+Tour operators and tourist guides are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/TourAdvisory2.pdf" target="_blank">document</a> [last updated 1 Nov 20].
 You can also refer to the Singapore Tourism Board <a href = "https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-tours.html#Tours" target="_blank">website</a>.

 #### **Veterinary and pet-related services**